shekohex/orehub/README.md

 ## Getting Started

-* 🦀 The template is using the Rust language.
+* 🦀 The project is using the Rust language.

 * 👉 Check the
 [Rust installation instructions](https://www.rust-lang.org/tools/install) for your system.